jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-08-kafka-development-with-docker-part-5/index.md

 8. Migration from a third party Schema Registry.
 9. Flink support for AWS Glue Schema Registry.
 10. *Kafka Connect support for AWS Glue Schema Registry.*

+It can work with Apache Kafka as well as other AWS services.
+See this [AWS documentation](https://docs.aws.amazon.com/glue/latest/dg/schema-registry-integrations.html) for its integration use cases listed below.

+* Connecting Schema Registry to Amazon MSK or Apache Kafka
-### Build Glue Schema Registry Library
+* Integrating Amazon Kinesis Data Streams with the AWS Glue Schema Registry

-First we need to download the source from the project GitHub repository.
+* Amazon Kinesis Data Analytics for Apache Flink
+* Integration with AWS Lambda
+* AWS Glue Data Catalog
+* AWS Glue streaming
+* Apache Kafka Streams
+* Apache Kafka Connect

+## Build the client library

+We first need to download the source archive from the project repository.
+The latest version is *v.1.1.15*, and it can be downloaded using *curl* with *-L* flag in order to follow the redirected download URL.
+Once downloaded, we can build the binaries as indicated in the [project repository](https://github.com/awslabs/aws-glue-schema-registry#using-kafka-connect-with-aws-glue-schema-registry).
+The script can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/kafka-pocs/tree/main/kafka-dev-with-docker/part-05) of this post.

 ```bash
 # kafka-dev-with-docker/part-05/build.sh